How to Install Liquorix Kernel on Ubuntu Linux

 sudo apt update

-If updates are available, use the following command to upgrade all packages, including the Liquorix kernel.
+If the system finds updates, use the following command to upgrade all packages, including the Liquorix kernel.

 sudo apt upgrade